pranil-augur/mantis/README.md

 Mantis is a next-generation Infrastructure as Code (IaC) tool that reimagines how we manage cloud and Kubernetes resources.
 Built as a fork of OpenTofu and powered by CUE, Mantis combines the best of Terraform and Helm while solving their limitations.

+To manage cloud resources, Mantis compiles CUE configurations into Terraform compatible json and leverages the Opentofu engine to orchestrate it.
+To manage K8s resources, Mantis compiles CUE configurations yaml manifests which can be deployed either using mantis or via integrations with Gitops tools like ArgoCD or FluxCD

 ### **Key Features**

 * **Unified Configuration**: Single tool to replace both Terraform and Helm workflows